ncsa/oa4mp/oa4mp-server-admin-oauth2/src/main/resources/testing/testing-readme.txt

      get_user_info is naught else than the barebones subject, audience and issuer.
   -- test:jeff/ligo
        tests VO for ligo with a special command line test client from jeff
-       - use GitHub for logon
+       - use LIGO IDP for logon
        - grants subset of all possible scopes (so limited group membership to test that it doesn't just always hand back everything).
        The following test for various things like scope reduction